Chapter 12: oving Forward

 The curtain closed for the last time.

-Road To Farr Castle
+Parynna - Road to Farr Castle

-The Woods Outside New Village
+Sarah - The Woods Outside New Village

-The door sprang open and three ugly hordes-men stormed in.
-Their toothless sneers stretched across pock-marked faces that were half hidden by stringy hair.
+The door sprang open, and three ugly hordes-men stormed in.
+Their toothless sneers stretched across pock-marked faces that were half-hidden by stringy hair.

 A squeaky voice called to the knight from the castle garden below.
 “Sarah, you said I could be the knight this time.
-You should be the queen, because Benjamin wants to be the baby, not a horse.
+You should be the queen, because Benjamin wants to be the baby, not a horse.”

-“Not horse!”
-Benjamin declared, “I’m baby!”
+“Not a horse!”
+Benjamin declared, “I’m the baby!”

-“Aye, aye.
-I’m coming, Ned.
+“I’m coming, Ned.
 Benj, I thought you wanted to be the horse.”
 Sarah deftly climbed down the tall oak, hopping from the lowest branch.
 Her belted tunic flapped as she landed in a squat.
-She picked up Benjamin and cradled him.
+She picked up Benjamin and cradled him like a baby.

 “Wah!”
 Benj smiled.
 “I wanna cake.”